The Cadillac CT5 is a compact luxury vehicle that currently spans a single generation, which launched for the 2020 model year.

 The vehicle rides on the Alpha 2 platform, an updated version of the first-generation Alpha platform that underpinned the Cadillac ATS and CTS, as well as the sixth-generation Chevrolet Camaro.
 Only one body style – a four-door sedan – is available.
 Despite the first-gen CT5 having a fastback-like profile, the vehicle is a traditional sedan with a regular trunklid.

-The vehicle is available with two three gasoline engines.
-One diesel engine is expected for select markets.
+While the CT5 is only available with gasoline engines state side, a diesel engine is expected for select foreign markets.

 Future Cadillac CT5